ccraddock/cluster_roi/README.md

  pyClusterROI_test.py
  Copyright (C) 2010 R. Cameron Craddock (cameron.craddock@gmail.com)

- This script is a part of the pyClusterROI python toolbox for the spatially constrained clustering of fMRI data.
-It is a demonstration of how to use the toolbox and a regression test to make sure that the toolbox code works.
+ This is the pyClusterROI python toolbox for the spatially constrained clustering of fMRI data.

  For more information refer to: